|

 Consider

-· There were 114 murders in Allegheny County in 2004, tying the
+the following: · There were 114 murders in Allegheny County in 2004, tying the

 all-time high, set a decade earlier.